jennego/dressage-spa/README.md

 # Dressage Tests App - Single Page Application (SPA) with Fauna backend

 This is the React SPA version of the dressage test listing app.
-API was running on Ruby on Rails but is switching to fauna.
+API was running on Ruby on Rails but is switching to fauna due to lack of free, easy to use hosting providers for Rails (and a surprise AWS bill lol).

 Don't forget your dressage test or learn the wrong one!